 If you’re looking to split logs or big rounds of wood, splitting wedges are just as important as a good axe or maul.
-They make the splitting process easier and safer, and allow you to do more with what you have – namely, your own physical strength and your main splitting tool (an axe, maul, or even sledgehammer).
+They make the splitting process easier and safer, allowing you to do more with what you have – namely, your physical strength and your main splitting tool (an axe, maul, or even sledgehammer).

 Splitting wedges allow you to force the wood fibers apart, expand the break, and keep it open.
 This allows you to split further down the line (if processing a log) with your main splitting tool, and helps prevent it from getting pinched and stuck in the log.

-So without further ado, here are the best splitting wedges for the money on the market today.
-If you’re short on time, I’ve created a table comparing their specifications and with the most important aspects or comments of my own.
+So without further ado, here are the best splitting wedges for the money today.
+If you’re short on time, I’ve created a table comparing their specifications and with my most important aspects or comments.
 Let’s get into it!

 Table of Contents

-The Estwing Sure Split wedge is a 5-pound wedge with extra “wings” on each side that are meant to improve the splitting potential of the wedge by increasing width and also to prevent the edge from getting pinched and stuck in the wood fiber.
+The Estwing Sure Split wedge is a 5-pound wedge with extra “wings” on each side that are meant to improve the splitting potential of the wedge by increasing width and preventing the edge from getting pinched and stuck in the wood fiber.
 It is also inexpensive, made by an American company in Rockford, Illinois with American steel.
 It’s great quality for a great price.

 The Sure Split wedge is not as sharp or well-crafted as more expensive wedges, but it is a very good workhorse for the money.